-Endometriosis implants respond to changes in estrogen, a female hormone.
-The implants may grow and bleed like the uterine lining does during the menstrual cycle.
+Endometriosis tissue responds to changes in a hormone called estrogen.
+The tissue may grow and bleed like the uterine lining does during the menstrual cycle.
 Surrounding tissue can become irritated, inflamed, and swollen.
-The breakdown and bleeding of this tissue each month also can cause scar tissue, called adhesions, to form.
+The breakdown and bleeding of this tissue each month also can cause scar tissue to form.
+This scar tissue is called adhesions.
 Sometimes adhesions can cause organs to stick together.
 The bleeding, inflammation, and scarring can cause pain, especially before and during menstruation.

 Treatment for endometriosis depends on the extent of the disease, your symptoms, and whether you want to have children.
 Endometriosis may be treated with medication, surgery, or both.
 When pain is the primary problem, medication usually is tried first.

 After surgery, most women have relief from pain.
 But there is a chance the pain will come back.
-About 40–80% of women have pain again within 2 years of surgery.
+Up to 8 in 10 women have pain again within 2 years of surgery.
 This may be due to endometriosis that was not visible or could not be removed at the time of surgery.
 The more severe the disease, the more likely it is to return.
 Taking birth control pills or other medications after having surgery may help extend the pain-free period.

 If pain is severe and does not go away after treatment, a hysterectomy may be a “last resort” option.
 Endometriosis is less likely to lead to future pain if your ovaries are removed at the time of hysterectomy.
 Either way, the goal of surgical treatment is to remove as much as possible of the endometriosis that is found outside the uterus.